|The Computer - What's The Big Idea?|

 Page 1 of 3

 In this article we take a look at what a computer is.
-What it means to be a universal computer and the principle of computational equivalence which basically claims that computers and universal computers at that, are everywhere.
+What it means to be a universal computer and the principle of computational equivalence which basically claims that computers and universal computers, are everywhere.

 What exactly is a computer?